 Residential living is an integral part of your educational experience and will give you valuable learning opportunities unique to life at Pitzer College.

 All first-year students are required to live on campus and enter into a residency agreement.
-Exceptions to this policy may be made for transfer students, students living with family, married students, students with children and students 24 years old or older.
+Exceptions to this policy may be made for new transfer students, students living with family, married students, students with children and students 24 years old or older.
 If you fall into one of these categories and wish to live off campus, contact the Residence Life Office.

 The majority of our students live on campus in the residence halls.
 Residential living enables you to share in intellectual and educational pursuits while learning to live within a diverse community.
 It provides opportunities for individual growth through community involvement, interpersonal relationships and social interaction.
 Few learning situations in life are potentially more challenging or rewarding.

 The Residential Life staff provides a variety of programs throughout the year.
 These include programs supporting wellness, social justice, sustainability, study abroad as well as a variety of community-building events in the residence halls and across the 5Cs.
 Look for flyers posted around your hall and let your Resident Assistant (RA) know what activities interest you.